KIRANKUMAR7296/.NET/C#.md

 Stored on the `Stack`. | Stored on the `Heap`
 Do not support Inheritance and Polymorphism | Supports Inheritance and Polymorphism

+### 26. Abstract Class

+- A special type of class that cannot be instantiated ( Cannot be used to create `objects` )
+- Designed to be inherited by `subclasses` that either implement or `override` its methods.